oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 For the StockmanagerResource (really I did this just to show it's possible) we are using @PathParams. a path param is basically part of the URL that can contain data, for example a GET method with a `@Path("/stocklevel/{item}")` when called with /stockLevel/Pencil would extract the Pencil and make it available as the PathParam "item"

-Let's look at the StockResource.createStockLevel method to see how this works (I've remvoed a bunch of other text here for clarity)
+Let's look at the StockResource.createStockLevel method to see how this works (I've removed a bunch of other text here for clarity)

 ```
 @Path("/{itemName}/{itemCount}")